Blockchain Identity Management: How Blockchain Technology Is Improving Digital Identity Systems

 Every blockchain system or network is governed by a set of protocols known as the consensus algorithm.
 This is a set of rules that defines how the addition of new blocks to the blockchain is validated.

 Securing sensitive identity data with blockchain protocols offers numerous benefits over older and less secure identity management solutions.
+Blockchain identity solutions can unlock and enhance the value of digital identities and data, providing tangible economic benefits for both individuals and organizations.
 Here’s an overview of some of the major benefits of secure blockchain-based digital identities.

 Data Security